Vargasavour Recipes

 Here's what you need to make this Peach Cobbler Pudding:

-• Egg Yolks: I use room-temperature egg yolks because they make the pudding rich and creamy.
-They help thicken it and give it a smooth texture.
+• Egg Yolks: I use the yolks because they give the pudding that rich, custardy texture.

-• Peaches: I use fresh peaches for their natural sweetness and juicy flavor.
-They’re the star of the dessert, adding a vibrant taste.
+• Peaches: I always go for ripe, juicy peaches; they're easier to peel and have a natural sweetness that makes the whole dessert pop.
 You can swap out the peaches for nectarines in this recipe if you'd like.

 See the recipe card below for a full list of ingredients and measurements.